Multi-Armed Bandits and Quantum Channel Oracles: Proof of Theorem

-Here we finally provide a proof of our main result.
-Let us also state a formal version of this result. \begin{theorem} Let $\delta<1/2$.
-Assume that $\pp^j$ are as introduced at the beginning of Section~\ref{sec:classical} with $p_i\in [\eta,1-\eta]$ for some $\eta>0$.
+Let us now state a formal version of the main result, Theorem~\ref{th:main}. } \begin{theorem} Let $\delta<1/2$.
+Assume that $\pp^j$ are reward vectors as introduced at the beginning of this section, where $p_i\in [\eta,1-\eta]$ for some $\eta>0$.
 Any quantum algorithm that identifies the best arm when it is known that the reward vector is in $\{\pp^0,\ldots,\pp^n\}$ with probability at least $1-\delta$ requires at least

-calls to the oracle $\mc{E}_k$ where $c=c(\delta,\eta)$ where an explicit expression under the condition $\Delta_N^2/\eta <1/2$ is given by
+calls to the oracle $\mc{E}_i$ where $c=c(\delta,\eta)$ where an explicit expression under the condition $\Delta_N^2/\eta <1/2$ is given by

-\end{theorem} \begin{remark} We only do the proof under the condition that $\Delta_N^2/\eta\leq 1/2$ (the behavior for small $\Delta_i$ is the main interest anyway).
-If this does not hold some definitions below need to be slightly adjusted (starting with \eqref{eq:defperturb1} and \eqref{eq:defperturb2}) but the final result will be the same except that the constant has a poorer dependence on $\eta$. \end{remark} \begin{proof}
+\end{theorem} \begin{remark} We only do the proof under the condition that $\Delta_N^2/\eta\leq 1/2$ (the behaviour for small $\Delta_i$ is the main interest anyway).
+If this does not hold, some definitions in the proof of Proposition~\ref{prop:key} below need to be slightly adjusted (starting with \eqref{eq:defperturb1} and \eqref{eq:defperturb2}) but the final result will be the same except that the constant has a poorer dependence on $\eta$. \end{remark} \blue{

+The key ingredient in the proof is a lower bound on the fidelity between the states obtained when applying the different oracles.
+Let us state this as a separate proposition